kudoleh/iOS-Clean-Architecture-MVVM/README.md

-# Views in code (instead of using Storyboards)
+# Views in code, instead of using Storyboards
-There is also similar repository but instead of using Storyboards, all views are written in coded.
+This repository uses Storyboards (except one view written in SwiftUI).
+There is also similar repository but instead of using Storyboards, all views are written in code.
 It also uses UITableViewDiffableDataSource: https://github.com/kudoleh/iOS-Clean-Architecture-MVVM-Views-In-Code